 Our stomach releases hydrochloric acid to kill bacteria; if any; present in food.
 Hydrochloric acid released in our stomach also helps in the digestion of food.
 Sometimes our stomach produces more hydrochloric acid than required.
 Production of more hydrochloric acid in the stomach manifests as indigestion.
 This condition can be painful and causes pain in the stomach.

 To get rid of such symptoms, a medicine made of milk of magnesia (a base) is taken orally.
 Milk of magnesia, being a base neutralizes the hydrochloric acid and gives relief from pain because of indigestion.

-Ant sting: Ant sting or bee sting contains methanoic acid.
+Ant bite or bee sting contains methanoic acid.
 Methanoic acid is also known as formic acid.
-Bee or ant injects formic acid into our skin, while biting.
+Bee or ant injects formic acid into our skin while biting.
 Injection of acid by ant or bee results in pain at the place of bite.

 Rubbing baking soda over the skin gives relief from pain due to ant or bee sting.
 Baking soda, which is a base, neutralizes the effect of acid injected by bee or ant.
 Another base, such as zinc carbonate (Calamite solution) is also used in the case of ant or bee sting.

-Soil Treatment: Sometimes soil becomes acidic or basic due to excess use of fertilizers or wrong method of harvesting.
+Sometimes soil becomes acidic or basic due to excess use of fertilizers or a wrong method of harvesting.
 Acidic or basic nature of soil affects the yield as plants do not grow properly on such soil.

-Factory Waste: Wastes of most of the factories are acidic.
-If such acidic wastes are flushed into rivers, acid present in them kills the aquatic organisms and pollutes the water.
-Thus, factory wastes are treated with basic substances to neutralize the acid present in them before being flushed in the river.
+Wastes of most of the factories are acidic.
+If such acidic wastes are flushed into rivers, the acid present in them kills the aquatic organisms and pollutes the water.
+Thus, factory wastes are treated with basic substances to neutralize the acid present in them before being flushed into the river.